 Ideology: A seven-point scale from (1) extremely liberal to (7) extremely conservative based on: "There's a lot of talk these days about liberals and conservatives.
 Some people consider themselves extremely liberal when it comes to politics.
-Others consider themselves are somewhere in between.
+Others consider themselves extremely conservative when it comes to politics.
+Most people are somewhere in between.
 Which number on this scale best describes you, or haven't you thought much about it?"